Vyral/jeff-riber/_posts/2023-07-10-10-essential-ingredients-for-a-successful-home-sale-a-recipe-for-real-estate-success.md

 1:44 — Address geocoding

-3:11 — Make sure the information is correct
+3:11 — &nbsp;Checking and double checking the property details

 4:41 — Spice up the description